Your Face Sounds Familiar (Philippine TV series) season 2: Finals: Week 14 (December 12 & 13)

-The finals of the show, dubbed The Grand Showdown was held on December 12–13, 2015 at the Newport Performing Arts Theater, Resorts World Manila.
+The finals of the show, dubbed The Grand Showdown, was held on December 12–13, 2015 at the Newport Performing Arts Theater, Resorts World Manila.
 The finalists were given the chance to impersonate an icon of their choice.

 Since Laurel and Pangilinan tied for the fourth slot for the finals, both advanced to the finale adding an additional fifth finalist to the Grand Showdown.
-As Sarrosa, Nicolas and Bautista accumulated the fewest points prior to the finale, they were excluded from the finale, and instead performed as the Barry Gibb, Maurice Gibb and Robin Gibb of Bee Gees in the following night as a non-competition performance.
+As Sarrosa, Nicolas and Bautista accumulated the fewest points prior to the finale, they were excluded from the finale, and instead performed as Barry Gibb, Maurice Gibb and Robin Gibb of Bee Gees in the following night as a non-competition performance.